Welcome to Cadabam's Hospitals

 • Accountability Partners: A trusted individual helps monitor progress, offering encouragement and preventing relapses through regular check-ins.

-Medication (If Needed)
+Medication (if Needed)

 In certain cases, medical support complements therapy.
 These medications are prescribed to manage related mental health conditions and reduce addictive urges.